Reading Time: 5 minutes

 When you get lost

 The following steps are important to discuss and emphasise with less experienced group members:

 - Stop.
 Sit down and think.

 - Prepare shelter if the weather is poor or nightfall is approaching, or you are too hot or cold and tired.

-- Try to contact the group with a mobile phone.
+- Do you have a mobile phone?
+Try to contact the group.
 This may involve moving to higher ground to get reception.
 A text message may get through when a voice call will not.
+Can Google maps be used to determine your location?

 - Think carefully about how the situation arose: Too far uphill?
 Too far downhill?
 Location of the campsite or the track: on a ridge or in a valley?
 Rough direction using the sun?

-- Can you retrace your steps?
+- Can you retrace your steps with a degree of confidence to a significant point such as the track you were supposed to be following or where you last saw the group?
 If so, mark your progress by leaving toilet paper squares, broken branches, scratches on the track surface, etc.

 - Make noise.
 Blow a whistle (3 blasts) and/or call out three times at regular intervals.